01. May 2019

 from 7:00 p.m.

-Living Kunsthalle is the first major show organized by Kunsthalle Praha before the opening of its own building in 2021.
-Conceived as a festive night of encounters, Living Kunsthalle will transform the iconic New Stage of the National Theatre in Prague into a true artistic laboratory.
-Throughout the night, moving from space to space, the visitors will discover performances, sound sculptures, projections, and experimental works coming to life in every corner of the theatre.
+Living Kunsthalle was the first major show organized by Kunsthalle Praha before the opening of its own building in 2021.
+Conceived as a festive night of encounters, Living Kunsthalle transformed the iconic New Stage of the National Theatre in Prague into a true artistic laboratory.
+Throughout the night, moving from space to space, the visitors discovered performances, sound sculptures, projections, and experimental works coming to life in every corner of the theatre.

-Internationally renowned guest artists, some of whom will perform in the Czech Republic for the first time, include Hicham Berrada (MA/FR), Lina Lapelyte (LT/GB), Haroon Mirza (GB) and Xavier Veilhan (FR).
-The Czech art scene will be present through Adéla Součková (CZ) and Roman Štětina (CZ), showing works newly commissioned by Kunsthalle Praha.
+Internationally renowned guest artists, some of whom performed in the Czech Republic for the first time, include Hicham Berrada (MA/FR), Lina Lapelyte (LT/GB), Haroon Mirza (GB) and Xavier Veilhan (FR).
+The Czech art scene was present through Adéla Součková (CZ) and Roman Štětina (CZ), showing works newly commissioned by Kunsthalle Praha.